Contrast-Security-OSS/docs/content/user/agent/node/faq/Transpilers.md

 ```

 ## Precompiled
-Some languages, like [TypeScript](http://www.typescriptlang.org/), have you precompile your code before runtime.
+Some languages, like [TypeScript](http://www.typescriptlang.org/), require you to precompile your code before runtime.
 In these cases, Contrast must simply point to the *compiled* entrypoint for your application:

 ```javascript
 scripts: {